qurator-spk/ocrd-galley/README.md

 TODO
 ====
-* How to create a OCR-D workspace?
+* How to *easily* create a OCR-D workspace from an image?